 Most family disputes can, however, be resolved without using the courts and we can help you to make suitable arrangements through the Mediation Service and Family Mediation, while ensuring that the welfare of the children comes first.

-Mansouri & Son Solicitors are committed to seeking an amicable settlement in respect of child welfare matters wherever possible.
+We are committed to seeking an amicable settlement in respect of child welfare matters wherever possible.
+If you need help in any aspect of Family Law or Children Act matters, contact us.